nickjwhite/Kodi.Script.ToggleLGTVPower/README.md

 This is because Kodi offers no way to determine the status of a CEC device.
 Running cec-client tends to disable Kodi's CEC connection, so this addon does everything with cec-client instead.

+The script can be bound to a button on your remote by adding a line like this to your keymap.xml:
+  <sleep>RunAddon(script.togglelgtvpower)</sleep>